visionify/visionai/docs/scenarios/rust-and-corrosion.md

 Visionify’s AI Vision Model for Rust/Corrosion Detection is designed to detect instances of rust/corrosion if any in machine parts, manufacturing equipments etc.

+## Events

+VisionAI model's generated events would be:

+- Rust or corrosion event detected

 ## Model Details
 ### Dataset

 The dataset for this scenario is based on rust/corrosion detection algorithms.
 The dataset is made up of images and videos gathered from various sources where instances of rust were found.
 The dataset has been catalogued to ensure real-world situations.
 It has an even distribution of:

 - Variations of pieces of equipment
 - Different(indoor/outdoor) environments
 - Different rust severity